21347/mlx90640-library/README.md

 # mlx90640-library
 MLX90640 library functions for Odroid XU4

-## Raspberry Pi Users
+## Odroid XU4 Users

 ** EXPERIMENTAL **

 This port uses the generic Linux I2C.
  Upon building, the mode is set with the I2C_MODE property, i.e. `make I2C_MODE=LINUX` or `make I2C_MODE=RPI`.
 The default is LINUX, without the need for the bcm2835 library or root access. (bcm2835 is used with Raspberry Pi; does not work with Odroid).

+### Sensor connection to Odroid XU4
+The MLX90640 sensor must be connected to the I2C_5 lines in the CONN11 header of the Odroid XU4.
+A level shifter from 1.8V to 3.3V must be used in order to connect with the sensor.
+The XU4 Shifter Shield from HardKernel is recommended for this application, since it uses the TXS-type translators from Texas Instruments.
+Logic level converters such us the ones from Adafruit use TXB-type translators, which are not designed for open-drain applications, don't work well for I2C communication.

 ### Generic Linux I2C Mode